PrashantSelenium/Calabash-GUI/README.md

 Calabash-GUI
 ============

-A Graphical User Interface For Running Calabash Tests
+A Graphical User Interface For Running Calabash Automated Tests